Blood on the Floor (painting): Motifs

 Many of Bacon's most regarded late works are re-examinations of motifs from his earlier masterpieces.
 The background colours of Blood on the Floor reference the heavy and thickly painted foreground figures of his early to mid-40s works, notably Three Studies for Figures at the Base of a Crucifixion, while the mix of deep red colours forming the blood splash returns to his early use of imagery from medical textbooks, especially his interest in interiors of the mouth.

-Light bulbs were a reoccurring motif throughout his career, appearing most notably in the center panel of Triptych, May–June 1973.
+Light bulbs were a reoccurring motif throughout his career, appearing most notably in the centre panel of Triptych, May–June 1973.

 Of the painting, Bacon said, "things are not as shocking if they have not been put into memorable form.
-Otherwise it's just spattered against a wall.
+Otherwise, it's just spattered against a wall.
 In the end, if you see that more than two or three times, it's no longer shocking.
 It must be of a form that's more than just blood splattered against a wall.
 It's when it has much wider implications.
 It's something that reverberates within your psyche...it disturbs the whole atmosphere in which you live.
 Most of what is called art, your eye just flows over.
 It may be charming or nice, but it doesn't change you."